 What is a Patch Test?

-For those not familiar with it, a patch test is a way to test a skin care product (or make-up, fragrances, or other potentially irritating products that come in contact with the skin), on just a small patch of skin to see if it will cause an adverse reaction.
-That reaction can range from contact dermatitis, a rash-like condition that occurs when someone is allergic to a product or ingredient, to breakouts to redness or even flakiness.
-A patch test is usually done on a less noticeable part of the skin so that it won’t be seen should irritation occur.
+For those not familiar with it, a patch test is a way to test a skin care product (or make-up, fragrances, or other potentially irritating products that come in contact with the skin), on a small area of your skin to determine if it will cause an adverse reaction.
+That reaction can range from contact dermatitis, a rash-like condition that occurs when someone is allergic to a product or ingredient, to breakouts, to redness, or even flakiness.
+A patch test is usually done on a less noticeable part of the skin, so that it won’t be obviously visible should irritation occur.

 Who Should Do a Patch Test?

-Intuition might tell you that only those with sensitive skins need to think about patch tests, but that’s far from the truth.
-Even if your skin rarely experiences irritation or you’ve never had a breakout from skincare products, a patch test is never a bad idea as any skin care product or ingredient that you’re not used to can make your skin react, no matter what your skin type.
+One might assume that only those with sensitive skins need to patch tests, but that’s far from the truth.
+Even if your skin rarely experiences irritation, or you’ve never had a breakout from skincare products, a patch test is never a bad idea; any skin care product or ingredient that you’re not used to can make your skin react, no matter what your skin type.
 And by skin care product, we don’t just mean products you use on your face.
-Just about anything from body creams to sunscreen can cause irritation and/or breakout so if you want to be on the safe side, do a patch test before applying anything on your person.
+Just about any ingredient you might find in products like body creams, perfume, and sunscreen can cause irritation and/or breakout, so if you want to be on the safe side, do a patch test before applying anything on your person.

 How to Patch Test New Face Products